-The best way to get on top of hayfever is to start planning a few weeks before you think hayfever season will set in.
-This means starting any diets, medications or air-filtering systems two weeks before spring really begins, as it is easier to prevent a reaction than it is to cure your symptoms once they appear.
+The best way to get hayfever relief is to start planning a few weeks before you think hayfever season will set in.
+This means starting any diets, medications or air-filtering systems two weeks before spring really begins, as it is easier to prevent a reaction than it is to get rid of a runny nose.

 Chinese blackberry tea

 It seems like a no-brainer, but avoiding pollen is the best way to reduce your hayfever symptoms.
 Closing doors and windows during hayfever season will significantly reduce the pollen count inside your house.
 If you can, try to work in an air-conditioned environment, as the filtered air is less likely to set off a reaction.
-You might also wish to install an electrostatic air filter in your car’s ventilation system, and make sure you use the air conditioning instead of rolling down the windows when you are driving.
+You might also wish to install an electrostatic air filter in your car’s ventilation system, and make sure you use the air conditioning instead of rolling down the windows when you are driving to get hayfever relief.

-Are you a hayfever sufferer with an effective home remedy for hayfever?
+Are you a hayfever sufferer with effective natural remedies for hayfever?
 If so, why not share it in the comments below?

 Join YOURLifeChoices, it’s free